ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 • young adults stroke = stroke in persons aged 18 to 55 years

-• some authors use an upper age limit of 45 or 49 years
+• some authors specify an upper age limit of 45 or 49 years

 • young adults comprise 10%–15% of all stroke patients, with a significant increase after the age of 40 [Smajlović, 2015]

-• compared to the older population (where arteriolopathy, atherothrombosis, and cardioembolism due to AFib predominate), the spectrum of risk factors and possible causes are differently distributed and are broader in the younger population [Schöberl, 2017]
+• compared to the older population, where arteriolopathy, atherothrombosis, and cardioembolism due to AFib predominate, the spectrum of risk factors and possible causes in the younger population is distributed differently and are more diverse [Schöberl, 2017]

-• approximately from the age of 40, the proportion of vascular risk factors increases, together with the proportion of large and small vessel disease (TOAST 1 and 3)
+• approximately after the age of 40, the proportion of vascular risk factors increases, together with the proportion of large and small vessel disease (TOAST 1 and 3)

 • a thorough etiologic diagnostic evaluation and individualized secondary prevention are essential

-• the acute treatment is the same for patients of all ages ( recanalization therapy if eligible)
+• the acute treatment is the same for patients of all ages (including recanalization therapy if eligible)

 Etiology and risk factors

-• the identification of rare causes of juvenile stroke requires a significant diagnostic effort
+• the identification of rare causes of juvenile stroke requires significant diagnostic effort

-• TOAST classification may overestimate patients with stroke of undetermined etiology (TOAST 5), mainly because patients with two or more potential etiologies fall into this group
+• TOAST classification may overestimate patients with stroke of undetermined etiology (TOAST 5), mainly because patients with two or more potential etiologies are categorized into this group

 • in young patients with carotid artery occlusion or stenosis, exclude dissection and vasculitis